-5.2 Establish an approach to design excellence for specific projects to guide design quality for planning, development and delivery.
+5.2 Establish a commitment to excellence across design and sustainability to achieve high-quality built form, public domain, environmental amenity and performance outcomes to guide quality for planning, development and delivery.

 5.3 Investigate new entertainment, events and cultural spaces.